PaintFromLife/BysMobileAdsSDK/README.md

 ```
 $ gem install cocoapods
 ```
-To integrate Bys-Mobile-Ads-SDK into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate BysMobileAdsSDK into your Xcode project using CocoaPods, specify it in your Podfile:
 ```
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '8.0'